richrd/suplemon/README.md

  * Lots more...

 ## Goals
  1. [X] Create a command line text editor with built in multi cursor support.
-Damn it's amazing!
+It's awesome!
  2. [X] Usability should be as good and easy as nano.
- 3. [X] Multi cursor ~~and multi selection~~ should be comparable to Sublimetext.
+ 3. [X] Multi cursor should be comparable to Sublime Text.
  4. [X] Develop Suplemon with Suplemon!!!
-I already use Suplemon for all command line editing, Git commits, and a lot of developement.
+I've used Suplemon for a long time as my main editor (replacing ST and nano) for all developement, Git commits etc.

-## Support
+## Configuration

-If you experience problems, please submit a new issue.
-If you have a question, need help, or just want to chat head over to the IRC channel #suplemon @ Freenode.
-I'll be happy to chat with you, see you there!
+The suplemon config file is stored at ```~/.config/suplemon/suplemon-config.json```.

+The best way to edit it is to run the ```config``` command (Run commands via ```Ctrl+E```).
+That way Suplemon will automatically reload the configuration when you save the file.
+You can find all the configuration options and descriptions in the suplemon/config.py file.

 ## Keyboard shortcuts